nandanhadimani/Emotion-Music-Recommendation/README.md

 # Emotion-Music-Recommendation
-Recommending music based on your facial expressions using FER 2013 dataset and Sporify api
+Recommending music based on your facial expressions using FEB 2025 dataset and Sporify api

 # Demo:
 ![Demo](nand.gif)